redrambles/Accelerate/wp-content/plugins/ninja-forms/readme.txt

 == Upgrade Notice ==

-= 3.1.3 (31 May 2017) =
+= 3.1.4 (06 June 2017) =

 *Bugs:*

-* Users should be able to re-submit forms that fail initial anti-spam checks.
-* Fixed some bugs related to calculations and submission.

-*Changes:*

-* Added sortable icons to the forms dashboard.
+* Fixed a possible memory leak that could cause the builder to crash if the settings drawer was opened multiple times.

 == Changelog ==

+= 3.1.4 (06 June 2017) =

+*Bugs:*

+* Fixed a possible memory leak that could cause the builder to crash if the settings drawer was opened multiple times.

 = 3.1.3 (31 May 2017) =